kentis/elm_workshop_evry/readme.md

 ## Outline

 In this tutorial we will create a simple graph editor using ELM and SVG.
 We will be able to place two types of nodes on a canvas: places and transitions.
 Places are represented by circles and transitions are represented by rectangles.
-With the addition of arcs, the editor could be used as a very simple Petri-Net editor.
+The resulting editor could be used as a very simple Petri-Net editor.

 1. Install Elm and create a new application
 3. Add palette
 4. Add Editor
+5. Add Arcs

 ### Bonus tasks